Curriculum

 Practicum in Intelligent Systems (MSAI 490)

-A design and development experience in which students work to solve an open-ended Artificial Intelligence problem in an area they care about.
+A design and development experience in which students work to solve an open-ended Artificial Intelligence problem.
 It provides students with practical experience and helps to emphasize the importance of learning by doing.
 The project is subject to real-world constraints.

 Two Elective Courses